Community Engagement Student Grants

 If you haven't received an email response regarding your application, it's possible that your application wasn't successfully submitted.
 Double-check your submission, ensure all required components are included, and if needed, reach out to the Center for Community Engagement for assistance.

-What constitutes a complete application for the ACE Student Scholars Grant?
+What constitutes a complete application for a CE Student Grant?

 • Timeline and Review Process Questions

-What is the timeline for reviewing ACE Student Scholars Grant applications?
+What is the timeline for reviewing CE Student Grant applications?

 Need a Project Idea?